 - Residential care home – adult family homes

-- Continuing care retirement community (CCRC) – communities that have independent living, assisted living, and skilled nursing facility in one place
+- Continuing care retirement community (CCRC) – communities that have independent living, assisted living, and skilled nursing facilities in one place

 - Assisted living community – small apartments in a care community